wald-tq/ui-router.github.io/_ng1/about.md

 To fix a UI-Router bug, or create an enhancement, follow these steps:

-The Typescript source code for UI-Router for Angular 2 can be found at <https://github.com/angular-ui/ui-router>
+The Typescript source code for UI-Router for Angular (2+) can be found at <https://github.com/angular-ui/ui-router>
-UI-Router for Angular 1 depends on UI-Router Core, which can be found at <https://github.com/ui-router/core>
+UI-Router for AngularJS (1.x) depends on UI-Router Core, which can be found at <https://github.com/ui-router/core>

 To get started: